Slow Food Socials

 Keep checking our page to find more upcoming socials near you!

 Cultivating Community in School Gardens

-The MA Horticulture Society will host its 2nd annual School Gardens Conference.
+The MA Horticulture Society hosts an annual School Gardens Conference.
 Join school teachers, administrators, students, garden club mentors, librarians, parents, preservationists and civic organizations for a day of interactive workshops in determining best practices for establishing gardens in schools throughout Massachusetts and hear guest speakers share their experience and expertise on creating garden spaces throughout local communities.